barrett203/CapstoneStudy_GoogleAnalytics/README.md

 * Many users did not use the Logged Distance feature on the FitBit devices.
 This suggests that users would prefer to have their data collected automatically.
 The Bellabeat marketing team can decide not to a feature activity distance log function as many users seem to not use this.

-* Compared to the data set size, there were very few entries for weight.
-Of those that were entered, about 2/3 were done manually.
-The individuals who did not log their weight may not have been concerned with losing weight or did not have the device needed to automatically record this data.
-Since many did not use the logged distance feature as well, the Bellabeat team could market weight devices like smart scales that automatically record this information.
+* Compared to the data set size, there were very few entries for weight.The individuals who did not log their weight may not have been concerned with losing weight or did not have the device needed to automatically record this data.
+The Bellabeat team could market weight devices like smart scales that automatically record this information.